SMC-AAU-CPH/smc-cph.github.io/_posts/2019-02-11-Alien Reese.md

 ### Event - Space (Audio Player)

 This is an audio player that runs alongside the main patch, routed through volume 3 to the output.
 Although one of the undeveloped parts of the code, it allowed some creativity in adding recorded sound, and can be experimented further at a later date (a beat possibly?)
-It was adapted from the code given in MCT repository.
+It was adapted from the code given in SMC repository.